geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 We can leave that on.

 ##### **Geohot** [[00:05:31](https://www.youtube.com/watch?v=22O5E5aAnJU&t=331)]
-Let me see if this...
+Let me see if this..

 ##### **Geohot** [[00:05:32](https://www.youtube.com/watch?v=22O5E5aAnJU&t=332)]
 Let me see if Chrome has a better max size of a canvas.